 A beauty and wellness brand with products for different skin types and preferences adopts a casual tone on social media.
 They encourage followers to share their skincare routines, use colloquial language in product descriptions, incorporate popular hashtags related to beauty trends, and host interactive Q&A sessions with skincare experts to build trust and engagement.

-A travel agency catering to various travelers, ranging from backpackers to luxury seekers, utilizes an informal tone on social media platforms.
+A travel agency catering to various travelers, ranging from backpackers and cyclists to luxury seekers, utilizes an informal tone on social media platforms.
 They share captivating travel stories, user-generated content, and witty captions, creating an emotional connection with their followers and often create virtual communities for fellow travelers.

 Using a casual or informal tone might not be well-received in other scenarios, especially for businesses targeting niche markets where a more professional and specialized communication style is expected.